-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Yes, America's Anchorman is still a little under the weather, so this is your official EIB anchor baby, Mark Stein.
+Yes, America's Anchorman is still a little under the weather.

-Honored to be back behind the golden EIB microphone live from Ice Station EIB in Far Northern New Hampshire.
+Honored to be back behind the Golden EIB microphone live from Ice Station EIB in far northern New Hampshire.

 I had a lot of emails yesterday asking how Rush is.

-I can't remember who was the guest host again yesterday.
+Who was the guest host again yesterday?

-Rush just has a bad cold and he wanted uh to be here today, but he's still a bit clobbered by this thing, so he's resting up, and we wish him well and look forward to his return for full strength, authentic all American Open Line Friday tomorrow.
+Rush just has a bad cold and he wanted to be here today, but he's still a bit clobbered by this thing.

 But there's also other developments on the email front.

-This is the woman who is running for president as heir presumptive to Barack Obama and the FBI are going into the State Department and taking away computers.
+This is the woman who is running for president as heir presumptive to Barack Obama.

 And I reckon she can probably weather all that.

-Uh the problem is that the email scandal and the email criminality, w for which someone almost certainly will be going to jail for now.
+The problem is that the email scandal and the email criminality, for which someone almost certainly will be going to jail for now, it's just the Clintons are holding meetings in Chappaqua to identify who is going to be their designated fall guy for this.

 This is what this Hillary Clinton's problem with men story is all about.

-Uh that she does w uh she does as badly with men as Republicans do with Hispanics.
+That she does as badly with men as Republicans do with Hispanics.

-It would matter if he were running against Bill Clinton, say, but it doesn't matter if you're running against Hillary Clinton and you look at her unfavorables with men.
+But it doesn't matter if you're running against Hillary Clinton and you look at her unfavorables with men.

 Because in the Democrat Party, a man is like a woman anyway.

-So she's got these ma this male problem, she's got this other problem on the Trans-Pacific Partnership, where she was before it or she was against it.
+She's got this other problem on the Trans-Pacific Partnership, where she was before it or she was against it.

 She flew everywhere, but what did she do?

-She had the reset button uh with uh with Russia, which Putin is now using to conquer the entire Middle East as well because he's basically done wrapping, he's wrapped up Ukraine, so he's now moving on, getting those warm water ports in Syria shored up.
+She had the reset button with Russia, which Putin is now using to conquer the entire Middle East as well, because he's basically done wrapping.

 So that's the reset button in Russia.